ceperez/Hadoop-Record-Linkage/README.md

 * Multi-thread the similarity computation

-* Apply fast approximate match like [locally sensitive hashing](http://en.wikipedia.org/wiki/Locality-sensitive_hashing) as an intermediate step to shortlist the most similar target sequences thus avoiding some of the expensive similarity computations
+* Apply fast approximate match like [locality sensitive hashing](http://en.wikipedia.org/wiki/Locality-sensitive_hashing) as an intermediate step to shortlist the most similar target sequences thus avoiding some of the expensive similarity computations

 * Maybe simpler in Scalding?